Oki3/commit_message_generation_extension/README.md

 To adjust the parameters for the model, modify `src/runExtension.py`.
 Alternatively, you can put your own model in.

+### Known Extension Issues

+In the case that `ollama serve` is run locally before starting the extension, the program will issue the following error:

+>[ollama serve stderr]: Error: listen tcp 127.0.0.1:11434: bind: address already in use

+To solve this, please kill the `ollama` process prior to starting the extension.
+See instructions on this [here](https://github.com/ollama/ollama/issues/690).

 ## Other scripts